Date of Birth: 12th of July 1908, at Waipukurau

 Henry's Stirling was shot down over France by a night-fighter.
 It crashed at Regniowez, 15km west of Revin.
 Everyone on board was killed except for an RAF Sergeant who survived the crash but was taken prisoner.
 Henry was aged 34

-Choloy War Cemetery, 28km west of Nancy, France.
+Choloy War Cemetery, Meurthe et Moselle, around 5km west of Toul, in north-east France.

 Connection with Cambridge: Henry Sampson is commemorated on the Rugby Park Memorial Gates in Cambridge, suggesting that he must have lived in the district and possibly even played rugby for Cambridge or Hautapu.
 There is a connection with his parents farming at Te Miro, Cambridge, and his brother Richard also lived and farmed in Cambridge.
 So it is very likely he lived in the town for a period prewar.
 If anyone can confirm any further links with the town, I'd appreciate it.